“Japanese Language Program for International Students”

 Frequently Asked Questions

 Q1.
-Please tell me the level of Japanese 1 to 8.
+Please explain the levels from Japanese 1 to Japanese 8.

-For the class level of each subject, please refer to the "
+For the level of each class, please see the Achievement Goals by Level.

 Q2.
 Can I take classes at different levels?

-No, you can't.
-Students shall take classes at the same level.
+No, you cannot.
+Japanese courses are organized by level, so students must take all Japanese classes at the same level.

 Q3.
-Do I have to attend all classes with multiple classes a week?
+Do I have to attend all sessions if a course meets multiple times a week?

 Q5.
 I have studied Japanese on my own.
-I don't know the right level for me.
+I don’t know which level is suitable for me.

 Q6.
-Can I change classes after the registration?
+Can I change my registered courses after the semester begins?